liflab/piglet/Readme.md

 Assuming you have a compiled version of the tool (if not, see below), you can run it at the command line as follows:

-    java -jar codefinder-1.0.jar [options] <profiles>
+    java -jar piglet-x.x.x.jar [options] <profiles>

-Where `<profiles>` is to be replaced by a list of profiles describing the analysis of a particular project.
+Where `<profiles>` is to be replaced by a list of profiles describing the analysis of a particular project, and `x.x.x` is to be replaced by the actual version number.

-In the following, we shall simply write `codefinder` instead of the whole `java -jar ...` prefix.
+In the following, we shall simply write `piglet` instead of the whole `java -jar ...` prefix.

 Suggested setup